JAYKALIA007/music-player/README.md

 1. Home - the root component
 2. MusicPlayer - the root component where the actual flow of the feature starts.
 It has the actions buttons, the song cards and the Music Controls
-3. ActionButton - a common component for the buttons that I have on the screen. takes in three props
+3. ActionButton - a common component for the buttons that I have on the screen. takes in three props -> icon, onClick handler, disabled
-4. MusicControls - the footer component which shos the MusicSlider, the current song status and the buttons to change it.
+4. MusicControls - the footer component which shows the MusicSlider, the current song status and the buttons to change it.
-5. BackToHomeIndicator - a static component which gives the notion of going back to home action
+5. BackToHomeIndicator - a static component which gives the notion of going back to previous page
 6. MusicSlider - a component that gives the notion of a song playing.
 I have kept the default duration for each song to be 3 mins.
 Once the duration reaches the very end.
 The song automatically changes to the next song.
 7. SongCard - a component that shows the song imageUrl, the title as well as the artist name.

-FUNCTIONALITES ADDED :
+FUNCTIONALIITES ADDED :

 1. Used React Context (MusicPlayerContext) to store the following